Guarocuyus

-The Jaragua forest lizard (Guarocuyus jaraguanus) is a species of lizard of the family Diploglossidae.
+The Jaragua forest lizard (Guarocuyus jaraguanus) is a species of lizard of the family Diploglossidae endemic to the Dominican Republic on the Caribbean island of Hispaniola.

+Taxonomy

 It is the only member of the genus Guarocuyus.
-It is found in the Dominican Republic, where it is known only from two small, adjacent keys in the Laguna de Oviedo, a lagoon in Jaragua National Park.
-It was named in honor of the Taíno cacique Enriquillo, whose indigenous name is thought to have been Guarocuya.
+It was named in honor of the Taíno cacique Enriquillo, whose indigenous name is thought to have been "Guarocuya".
 Being both a monotypic genus and species restricted to a single island and described only in 2022, G. jaraguanus is unique among recently-described reptiles.
 It is the sister group to the clade containing the genera Celestus, Comptus, and Panolopus (the latter two of which were previously considered synonymous with Celestus until 2021).

+Description

 It is unique among celestines due to its nocturnal, arboreal habits with a semi-prehensile tail and webbed toes.

+Distribution and habitat

+It is found in the Dominican Republic, where it is known only from two small, adjacent keys in the Laguna de Oviedo, a lagoon in Jaragua National Park.